-Wayne and Larry sat in the lower level on the first-base side — in the shade.
-The rest of us sat in the club boxes down the third-base line.
+We sat in the club boxes down the third-base line.
 The club level is a narrow set of seats perched just below the sky boxes.
 The concourse on our level was pretty fancy, with carpeting, air conditioning and a chef complete with chef hat cooking up fancy dishes.

 Our seats were padded, and we even had a waitress, although none of us took advantage of her.
 In fact, once the game started, none of us left our seats.
 I did walk the length of the concourse before the game looking, in vain, for a scorecard.
 I guess the White Sox don’t sell scorecards because their team doesn’t do any scoring.
-Sally’s in pink in the next photo, with Holly and Dayna beyond her.

 This was my first inter-league game.
 The White Sox, who had lost 11 of their last 13 were playing the Astros who are 10 or so games under 500.
 Eric Munson hit a home run for Houston in the third, and the Astros scratched across a second run in the top of the eighth.
 The White Sox tied it up in the bottom of the eighth when Jim Thome, the only batter on their team with an average above .260 hit a double.
 The Astros came back on three dinky hits in the top of the ninth to win 3-2.